 - Coordinating with other organizations in the D.C. area that share an interest in social science research, exchanging information with them and communicating their activities to the AEA leadership and any interested members.
 Such other organizations might include other professional societies, the National Association for Business Economics, any of the committees established to advise the federal government’s data collection and research agencies, the National Academies of Science, the Consortium of Social Science Associations (COSSA) or the Council of Professional Associations on Federal Statistics (COPAFS).

 - Promoting the value of economic analysis within the D.C. policy community by encouraging decision-makers and those who serve and inform them to draw on the intellectual resources of the economics profession.
 This would include educating decision-makers about the value of sound economic data and about the value of economic research to enhance the understanding of economic activity.
-To demonstrate the expertise that economists can bring to the policy table, the GRO, in consultation with the AEACGR, may put together information sessions for the policy community.
-Similarly, if asked to suggest economists with particular expertise on specific economic topics, the GRO, again in consultation with the AEACGR, may suggest credible names.
-The GRO should make sure that any information sessions or list of names reflect any substantial differences of opinion within the profession.
+To demonstrate the expertise that economists can bring to the policy table, the Director of Government Relations, in consultation with the AEACGR, may put together information sessions for the policy community.
+Similarly, if asked to suggest economists with particular expertise on specific economic topics, the Director of Government Relations, again in consultation with the AEACGR, may suggest credible names.
+The Director of Government Relations should make sure that any information sessions or list of names reflect any substantial differences of opinion within the profession.
 On substantive policy issues that are controversial or partisan, members of the GRO and officers of the Association should make suggestions only as individuals, making clear that they are not doing so on behalf of the Association.

 - Attend the annual meeting of the Allied Social Sciences Association each January and meet in person with the AEA Committee on Government Relations to discuss government relations activities over the course of the year.

 - Provide written reports on government relations activities to the AEA Executive Committee twice a year.